Investors in Togo

 ICD-PS

-The Islamic Corporation for the Development of the Private Sector (ICD) is a multilateral organization affiliated with the Islamic Development Bank (IDB) Group.
-It is authorized capital stands at $2.0 billion, of which $1.0 billion is available for subscription.
-The current subscribed and paid-in capital is $875 million and $568 million respectively.
-The mandate of ICD is to support the economic development of its member countries through provision of finance to private sector projects in accordance with the principles of the Shari’a law.
-ICD finances projects that are specifically geared to creating employment opportunities and boosting exports.
-Furthermore, ICD mobilizes additional resources for projects and encourages the development of Islamic financing and capital markets.
+The Islamic Corporation for the Development of the Private Sector (ICD) is a multilateral organization that operates under the Islamic Development Bank (IDB) Group.
+With an authorized capital of $2.0 billion, it aims to support economic development in its member countries by financing private sector projects that adhere to Shari’a law.
+ICD focuses on initiatives that create employment opportunities and enhance export capabilities.
+In addition to providing direct financing, ICD also mobilizes further resources for projects and promotes the growth of Islamic financing and capital markets, thereby fostering a sustainable economic environment in its member states.

 Made 1 investment in Togo